JennEYoon/datasciY/datasciY.com/wip-temp/proj-matplotlib.md

 fig, ax = plt.subplots()  # Create a figure containing a single axes. ax.plot([1, 2, 3, 4], [1, 4, 2, 3])  # Plot some data on the axes

+Both pyplot method and OOP method start off the same way to create a figure object.
+The easiest way to create a new figure is with pyplot:

+fig = plt.figure()  # an empty figure with no Axes fig, ax = plt.subplots()  # a figure with a single Axes fig, axs = plt.subplots(2, 2)  # a figure with a 2x2 grid of Axes

 Passing data as a dictionary-like object, read from Excel Spreadsheet.
 Passing data defined in a math function.